junxit/us-congress-bills-115/metadata.md

 - 2018-08-27 — Message on Senate action sent to the House.
 - 2018-08-28 — Received in the House.
 - 2018-08-28 — Referred to the House Committee on the Judiciary.
+- 2018-10-09 — Referred to the Subcommittee on the Constitution and Civil Justice.
+- 2018-12-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-12-20 — Considered as unfinished business. (consideration: CR H10433)
+- 2018-12-20 — Considered under suspension of the rules. (consideration: CR H10396)
+- 2018-12-20 — DEBATE - The House proceeded with forty minutes of debate on S. 2896.
+- 2018-12-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-20 — Mr. Collins (GA) moved to suspend the rules and pass the bill.
+- 2018-12-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 391 - 0 (Roll no. 452). (text: CR H10396)
+- 2018-12-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 391 - 0 (Roll no. 452).(text: CR H10396)
+- 2018-12-27 — Presented to President.
+- 2018-12-27 — Presented to President.
+- 2019-01-03 — Became Public Law No: 115-418.
+- 2019-01-03 — Became Public Law No: 115-418.
+- 2019-01-03 — Signed by President.
+- 2019-01-03 — Signed by President.